-NOTE: If patient is pregnant, and/or HIV infected, or has signs and symptoms of neurosyphilis.
-Allergist should consult and Infectious Disease specialist if Neurosyphilis is suspected.

-- 2. Late Latent Syphilis or Latent Syphilis of Unknown Duration - a.
-If patient is not pregnant, allergic to penicillin, nor HIV-infected and does not have neuropsychiatric signs and/or symptoms: - 1) Benzathine Penicillin G, 2.4 million units IM, weekly for 3 doses (7.2 million units total).

-NOTE: An interval of up to 10-14 days between doses may occur without re-starting the sequence of injections OR
+- 2) Refer to allergist for desensitization and therapy if client is pregnant, and/or HIV infected, or has signs and symptoms of neurosyphilis.
+Allergist should consult and Infectious Disease specialist if Neurosyphilis is suspected. - 2.
+Late Latent Syphilis or Latent Syphilis of Unknown Duration - a.
+If client is not pregnant, allergic to penicillin, nor HIV-infected and does not have neuropsychiatric signs and/or symptoms - Benzathine Penicillin G, 2.4 million units IM, weekly for 3 doses (7.2 million units total).
+NOTE: An interval of up to 10-14 days between doses may occur without re-starting the sequence of injections must discontinue breastfeeding or receive alternative regimen.